Light2Dark/roadmap/README.md

 - Vitest: Unit testing for critical components (NOT YET / MAYBE)
 - Playwright: E2E testing to ensure anything pushed to deployment will run safely, no breaking changes (NOT YET)

+## Learning Resources
+[One Week GraphQL](https://oneweekgraphql.com/), a fullstack GraphQL course by [Nader Dabit](https://twitter.com/dabit3) and [Lee Robinson](https://twitter.com/leerob) is a great resource to learn GraphQL and Prisma.

 ## Getting Started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).